-Ski holidays in Czech Republic: Snow up your life!
+Ski holidays Czech Republic: Snow up your life!

 Why book your ski holiday in Czech Republic?In the Czech Republic, you can find familiar ski areas for every kind of winter sport.
 Whether you ski, snowboard, like cross-country or hiking, you can do all of this surrounded by a fascinating landscape covered in snow.
 The Czech Republic is suitable especially for families with children and ski beginners.
 Nevertheless, advanced skiers and snowboarders will also have fun on the excellently prepared pistes.
-Furthermore, new ski lifts in the Czech ski areas are planned for upcoming new winter season.
+Furthermore, new ski lifts in the Czech ski areas are planned in the future.

 Where to go skiing in Czech Republic?There are several ski regions in the Czech Republic such as the Eagle Mountains, Izera Mountains, Ore Mountains, with the two largest mountain chains in the Czech Republic being the Bohemian Forest and the Giant Mountains (CZ: “Krkonoše”).
 The Bohemian Forest is in the south-west of the country and stretches along the German, Czech and part of the Austrian border.
 The Mountain range measures up to 200 km length in total.
 The highest peak is the Great Arber, with an elevation of 1,456 m and is located on the German side of the German-Czech border.
 There are a lot of smaller ski resorts within the Bohemian Forest.
 You can spend your winter holiday in resorts like Frymburk, Kašperské Hory, Liberec, Lipno nad Vltavou, Mariánské Lázně, Stachy or Železná Ruda.